rkhasinbiller/Unit-1-Final-Project-Robert-H/final-project/README.md

 - Reusable components (i.e. Button, Header, Footer)
 - Conditional rendering and state updates
 - Form with validation
-- Sample list (for favorites or quotes)
+- Sample list (for reasons to use)
 - Fully responsive layout using CSS
 - Deployed using Netlify